dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 Cosmos DB supports [active/active](https://kemptechnologies.com/white-papers/unfog-confusion-active-passive-activeactive-load-balancing/) clustering at the global level, enabling you to configure any or all your database regions to support both writes and reads.

-The [Multi-Master](https://docs.microsoft.com/azure/cosmos-db/how-to-multi-master) protocol feature in Cosmos DB enables the following functionality:
+The [Multi-Master](https://docs.microsoft.com/azure/cosmos-db/how-to-multi-master) protocol is an important feature in Cosmos DB that enables the following functionality:

 - Unlimited elastic write and read scalability.